 Gross Margin

-Gross margin is a key metric for e-commerce sellers.
-It determines the profitability of a business by calculating the difference between the total revenue generated from sales and the cost of goods sold (COGS).
+Gross margin determines the profitability of your business by calculating the difference between total revenue and cost of goods sold (COGS).
+A high gross margin indicates strong pricing power or low production costs, while a low gross margin signals potential inefficiencies or pricing challenges.

 A high gross margin indicates that the company can sell its products at a higher price than it costs to produce them.